 Honey, along with milk and yogurt was used as part of anti-aging preparations.
 Because of its antibacterial and anti-inflammatory properties, honey also helped with certain types of acne.

 Greek yogurt is also a natural moisturizer which contains probiotics, proteins, vitamins, and minerals, making it great as an anti-aging mask.

 Yogurt is also good for the skin, as it revitalizes dry skin and works wonders in cases of eczema.

 Ancient Greek women would also use sea salt mixed with olive oil as a scrub for healthy, exfoliated skin.

-The pomegranate has been a symbol of good luck, prosperity and health since ancient times.
-The ancient Greeks also used pomegranate juice for cleansing open pores and balancing oily skin.
+The pomegranate has been a symbol of good luck, prosperity, and health since ancient times.
+The ancient Greeks used pomegranate juice for cleansing open pores and balancing oily skin.

 The strigil in ancient Greece and Rome

 The strigil was an ancient Greek and Roman tool used to scrape oil, dirt, perspiration, and other contaminants off the skin after an athlete trained.